A walking tour through a spectacular geological park.

 Year-round.

-A 7-day, 6-night tour starting in Tokyo (Atami from 2025) and finishing in Mishima.
+A 7-day, 6-night tour starting in Atami and finishing in Mishima.
 Accommodation is in hotels and Japanese inns.
 Please read more on accommodation here.
 The maximum group size for this tour is 12 persons.
 We have no minimum size.
 If we accept a booking we guarantee to run the tour.

 The Izu Geo Trail explores the Izu Peninsula, one of the most unique geological areas on Earth.
 Although only 150km (94 miles) from the giant metropolis of Tokyo, Izu – with its distinctly different landscape and climate akin to a sub-tropical island – is a world away from the capital.